Photo by Johan Persson

 Israeli stage director Noa Naamat is currently on a two-year engagement (2017-2019) as the stage director of the prestigious Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden.

-Naamat has also worked internationally as assistant director for companies such as the Wiener Staatsoper, Scottish Opera, The Israeli Opera, Deutsches Nationaltheater und Staatskapelle Weimar, Lismore Opera Festival, Royal Opera House as well as Teatro dell’Opera di Roma.
+Naamat has also worked internationally as assistant director for companies such as the Wiener Staatsoper, Scottish Opera, The Israeli Opera, Deutsches Nationaltheater und Staatskapelle Weimar, Lismore Opera Festival, Royal Opera House and Teatro dell’Opera di Roma.

 Before completing her MA in Directing at the Royal Conservatoire of Scotland, Naamat studied Theatre Practice at the Royal Central School of Speech and Drama, as well as History of Opera and Italian Studies at the Accademia Europea di Firenze.
 She was the apprentice director at Lyric Opera Studio Weimar and at Oberlin’s Summer Opera Program in Italy.
 She has been awarded the Bayreuth Bursary from The Wagner Society and was the recipient of the Accademia Europea dell'Opera Stage Director Fellowship.
 She also held a stage directing residency at Shakespeare’s Globe, directing scenes from The Merchant of Venice on the Globe stage.